denzven/denzven/README.md

 ### <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">Hello there!
 I am Denzven.
 ---
-I am a 18 year old wierdo that hops on with tons of hobbies and gets bored easily.
+I am a 21 year old wierdo that hops on with tons of hobbies and gets bored easily.
 Tried out a bunch of stuff like blender3D, voxel art, making discord bots and telegram bots, basic python programs, basic java programs, right now i am making an Graphing API and its wrapper.
+I belive in being a generalist widening my scope, jack of all trades, but master of None is better than master of one ✨

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>